LW83/project4new/README.md

 __Pound Views__

-  - See All Dogs: For See All Dogs, a Pound User can view the detailed information uploaded for each dog that is looking for placement.
+  - See All Dogs: For See All Dogs, a Pound user can view the detailed information uploaded for each dog that is looking for placement.
 This will include dogs from their Pound and others with a status of Hold or Available.
   - These dog profiles are sorted based on urgency with the view to tryin to get placement for the most in need dogs as a priority.

 ![All Dogs Pound](./static/images/readme/all_dogs_pound.png)

-  - Add a Dog: From Add a Dog, a Pound User is taken to a form whereby they can create a profile for display on the site.
+  - Add a Dog: From Add a Dog, a Pound user is taken to a form whereby they can create a profile for display on the site.
 This form includes validation if any fields are left unpopulated.

 ![Add a Profile](./static/images/readme/create_a_profile.png)

-  - Once a profile has been created, the Pound User will see a message to confirm that the profile has been successfully created and be taken back to the See All Dogs view so they can see the profile that has been added.
+  - Once a profile has been created, the Pound user will see a message to confirm that the profile has been successfully created and be taken back to the See All Dogs view so they can see the profile that has been added.

 ![Profile Creation](./static/images/readme/profile_sucess.png)

-  - My Current Dogs: From My Current Dogs, a Pound User can see all of their dogs that have a status of Hold or Available.
+  - My Current Dogs: From My Current Dogs, a Pound user can see all of their dogs that have a status of Hold or Available.
 From this view, they can individually edit or delete any of these profiles.

 ![My Current Dogs](./static/images/readme/my_current_dogs.png)